 int main()

-Below C program is a very simple and basic program in C programming language.
-This C program displays “The sum of Two integer numbers given by the user, user entered numbers in main function and call the user defined function and user defined function return the answer after processing.
+Below C program is a very simple and basic program in the C programming language.
+This C program displays “The sum of Two integer numbers given by the user, user entered numbers in the main function and calls the user-defined function and the user-defined function returns the answer after processing.

-C language is case sensitive so each statement should be ended with semicolon (;) which is a statement terminator.
+C language is case-sensitive so each statement should end with a semicolon (;) which is a statement terminator.

 /*